Krakenfall/krakenfall.github.io/_posts/2017-11-08-continuous-deployment-with-azure-app-service.md

 For the proceeding steps, to follow along, you'll need a few things to start.
 I'm going going to create a new web app, push it to GitHub, create a build and deployment in VSTS, and publish the app to Azure App Service.
 For that, you'll need the following:
 * An Azure Subscription, trial or otherwise
+* A GitHub account with a personal access token
 * A GitHub repo, checked out locally
-* Access to a VSTS account
+* Build and release administration access in a VSTS project
 * Visual Studio 2017 Community Edition or higher (2015 versions should work)

 Most people I know that use git prefer to work with it in the command line, but if you're up for trying something new, VS2017 integration with GitHub is really nice and allows you to clone, commit, and push code from inside Visual Studio.
 I'll be using it here.